 A Cellarman in Germany – 1700s

-It is more likely that my great grandfather worked with wine than beer because of where he was located in Germany.
-He could have worked at a vineyard and looked over the vat as the Heidelberg Tun or worked for a brewery and looked over their beer production; we do not know exactly where he worked but just that he worked as a cellarman.
+It is more likely that my great-grandfather worked with wine than beer because of his location in Germany.
+He could have worked at a vineyard and looked over the vat as the Heidelberg Tun or worked for a brewery and looked over their beer production; we do not know exactly where he worked, but just that he worked as a cellarman.

 But here is what we can suppose that a cellarman would need to be successful in their job, even in Germany in the 1700s:

-- Trustworthiness- Watching over and working with large stocks of wine and beer would have been a job that required someone with trustworthiness and a repuation of honesty.
-This is a job that woulld require a person had an impecable character and excellent references.
+- Trustworthiness- Watching over and working with large stocks of wine and beer would have been a job that required someone with reliability and a reputation of honesty.
+This is a job that would require a person had with impeccable character and excellent references.

-- Basic Education Skills – Working as a cellarman even today requries some basic skills A cellarmn in the 1700s would have to have some level of education.
-At the very least be able to read the labels and understand a bit of math.
+- Basic Education Skills – Working as a cellarman even today requires some basic skills A cellarman in the 1700s would have to have some level of education.
+At the very least, be able to read the labels and understand a bit of math.

-- Knowledge – To work as a cellarman you would have to have knowledge.
-Whether it was for the beer or the wines you would need to have alot of knowlege to be able to do this job correctly.
+- Knowledge – To work as a cellarman, you must have knowledge.
+Whether it was for the beer or the wines, you would need to have a lot of knowledge to be able to do this job correctly.

 When you think of the role of a cellarman in 18th century Germany, you may think it is a low-level job or occupation, but the truth is that this job would have been an excellent career.
 A person would have needed some knowledge, education, training, and trustworthiness to do this job.